tap-ir/tap-ir.github.io/README.md

 The search window is a table which look a lot like the [browser](https://tap-ir.github.io/#/?id=browser), except it doesn't have a left panel with a tree viewer, and also have specific button that let you create powerfull query to search for specific data.

-Look at the [browser](https://tap-ir.github.io/#/?id=browser) documentation to know how to add, filter, search and column, export data, ...
+Look at the [browser](https://tap-ir.github.io/#/?id=browser) documentation to know how to add, filter, and search on column, how to export data, ...

 ### Manual query